snyk/broker/README.md

 Note that `BROKER_CLIENT_URL` now has the HTTPS scheme.

-#### SCM with a self-signed certificate
+#### SCM with an internal certificate

-The broker client establishes HTTPS connections to the SCM.
-If your SCM is serving a self-signed certificate, you can provide the CA certificate to the broker client.
+By default, the broker client establishes HTTPS connections to the SCM.
+If your SCM is serving an internal certificate (signed by your own CA), you can provide the CA certificate to the broker client.

 For example, if your CA certificate is at `./private/ca.cert.pem`, provide it to the docker container by mounting the folder and using the `CA_CERT` environment variable: